PALM BEACH GARDENS

 Don Kiselewski, Chairman of PBGHS, Presented Achievement Award

-Don Kiselewski, the Chairman of the Palm Beach Gardens Historical Society, was presented with the Fannie James Pioneer Achievement Award by the Historical Society of Palm Beach County.
+Don Kiselewski, Chairman of the Palm Beach Gardens Historical Society, was presented with the Fannie James Pioneer Achievement Award by the Historical Society of Palm Beach County.

 Established in 2003, this annual award recognizes the achievements of individuals or organizations which have significantly contributed to the preservation and sharing of the history of Palm Beach County’s pioneering days.